-Ecclesiastical Endorsement in the NCNC-UCC is done through Committee on Ministry, Section B. Please alert Elane at the Conference House about your intent to begin this process and be linked to the appropriate COM-B leaders.
-Click here to email her or phone (510) 247-8990.
+Ecclesiastical Endorsement in the NCNC-UCC is done through Committee on Ministry, Section B. Please alert the NCNC office at the Conference House about your intent to begin this process and be linked to the appropriate COM-B leaders.
+Email the office or phone (510) 247-8990.

 Ecclesiastical endorsement is verification by the denomination that an Authorized Minister is in good standing, has gained the necessary qualifying experience, is willing and capable of working collegially in a religiously and culturally pluralistic setting without prejudice, understands that they are not to evangelize in a specialized ministry setting, and has the maturity to represent that United Church of Christ to the calling organization(s).

 Please note you are responsible for reading and understanding the entire process including the important helpful information.